LathamAudio/LathamAudioWebsite/projects/content/posts/0004-MountainDragon-UnrealProject.md

 ## Install Unreal & Create Third Person Project
 1. Download Unreal Engine 5.0 - 5.4 (dragon works in UE5.5 or less, but fireball particle only works in UE5.4 or less)
 2. Open Unreal Engine
-3. Create Third Person Project
+3. Create a new Third Person project
 4. Close Unreal Engine
 \
 \